Our School App Stay connected on the go...

 - Ensure the learning space is left as I found it.
 If I notice any problems, I will notify the KS5 Learning Manager

-- Respect the rules of each learning area; Silent work in C110, ‘whisper’ work in the open areas and library and group work in the café and C123 which can be booked with the KS5 learning manager.
+- Respect the rules of each learning area; Silent study zones, ‘whisper’ work in the open areas and the café and group work in bookable rooms.

-- Sixth Form sanctions to be issued at the request of my teacher, tutor or Head of Sixth Form
+- Sixth Form sanctions to be issued at the request of my teacher, tutor or Head of Year

 - To be sent home to change if I am not dressed in accordance with the school’s dress code